merenlab/merenlab.org/_posts/2026-08-03-coral-reefs-to-human-guts.md

 title: "From coral reefs to human guts: stress is stress"
 excerpt: "Reefs and colons share no taxa, no host, no timescale, but they report stress the same way, which tells us where NOT to look for solutions."
 modified: 2026-08-03
-tags: [publication, human-microbiome, science, metabolic-independence]
+tags: [publication, human-microbiome, science, metabolic-independence, marine-governance]
 categories: [miscellaneous]
 comments: true
 noleftpanel: false